 Studies in T1D and from other areas of science also show that the role of serious life events is much more important than we’ve recognized.

-This is not just regarding risk for T1D but includes other autoimmune as well as many other kinds of chronic diseases.
+This is not just about risk for T1D but includes other autoimmune as well as many other kinds of chronic diseases.

-Before going any further into the research, however, I will end today’s post with the 7th reason stress and trauma are commonly dismissed.
+Myth 7.
+The Effects of Trauma Are Only Psychological and Do Not Include Physical Disease.
+Before going any further into the research, I will end today’s post with the 7th reason stress and trauma are commonly dismissed.
 The belief that trauma’s effects are entirely and only psychological may be one of the biggest reasons that we fail to recognize the links between serious life events and risk for chronic diseases such as T1D.

 II.
-Psychosomatic Medicine: The Biggest Reason We Dismiss Links Between Stress, Trauma and Type 1 Diabetes?
+Psychosomatic Medicine: The Biggest Reason We Dismiss Trauma?

 The earliest theories linking stress, trauma and type 1 diabetes arose before mind and body became separate fields of study.
 This may be one of the most important reasons that we struggle – as a society, as a culture, in medical care and training, and as individuals – with the concept of potential links between stress, trauma and type 1 diabetes.

 The effects of stress and trauma have long been assigned to the field of mental health.

 Symptoms resulting from severe or serious life events (SLEs) are currently viewed as distinctly separate from what are often considered to be “more legitimate” risk factors for physical diseases, which are commonly assigned to faulty physical and biological processes (genes and mutations, missing enzymes, altered proteins, etc).

 Physical diseases that can be found to have emotional or psychological risk factors are still considered by many to be psychosomatic.
 They are then believed to be less “valid” than others.

 Today, most people with a chronic disease will tell you that the term “psychosomatic” feels like a dirty word.
 As do the terms “stress” and “trauma.”